 Capture the essence of brick with Redstone Real Milk Paint.
 Warm orange undertones give this sunny red color richness and depth ideal for adorning everything from porch rails and garden benches to console tables and concrete planters.
 Mix as much or as little as needed thanks to the powdered milk paint formulation.
+Real Milk Paint is CPSC Compliant, making it safe for even the smallest ones in your life.

 Make sure the surface is free of contamination, wax, grease, or oils.
 We recommend TSP (trisodium phosphate) as a cleaner.
 For painting over nonporous or previously finished surfaces always test for adhesion or use Ultra Bond to ensure adhesion.
 Real Milk Paint® is a natural product and sticks best to other natural, porous surfaces like raw wood, concrete, brick, terra cotta, etc.